sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Starglaive Variants

 In addition to blades, starglaives also come in maul and polearm variants.
-These variants replace the starglaiveís cutting ability with the following.
+These variants replace the starglaive√≠s cutting ability with the following.

 **Mauls.** A starglaive maul has the breaker property.